-The target asset allocation and best estimates of arithmetic real rates of return for each major asset class, as used in the June 30, 2015 five-year experience study, are summarized as follows:
+The target asset allocation and best estimates of arithmetic real rates of return for each major asset class are summarized as follows:

+Target Long-Term Expected

-Asset Class Target Allocation Long-Term Expected Real Rate of Return
+Asset Class Allocation Real Rate of Return

-Cash 1.00 % 0.50 %
+Cash 2.00 % (0.45) %

-US Equity 22.50 4.75
+US Equity 24.75 5.37

-International Equity 22.50 7.00
+Non-US Equity Developed 13.50 6.22

+Non-US Equity Emerging 6.75 8.22

-Fixed Income 19.00 1.50
+Fixed Income/Global Bonds 19.00 1.20

-Private Equity 10.00 8.00
+Private Equity 11.00 10.05

-Real Assets 15.00 5.00
+Real Estate/Real Assets 16.00 4.87

-Multi-Asset Strategies 10.00 3.00
+Multi-Asset Strategy 4.00 3.39

+Private Debt/Private Credit 3.00 5.38

 Total 100.00 %

-Discount Rate - The discount rate used to measure the total OPEB liability at June 30, 2019 was 3.22%.
-The discount rate used to measure total OPEB liability prior to June 30, 2019 was 3.70%.
-The projection of cash flows used to determine the discount rate assumed that contributions will be made from members and the System at the state statute contribution rate of 2.00% of projected covered employee payroll each year, which includes a 1.50% payroll surcharge and 0.50% of contributions from the basic benefits plan.
-Based on these assumptions, the OPEB plan's fiduciary net position was projected to become insufficient to make future benefit payments during the fiscal year ending June 30, 2025.
-Therefore, the long-term expected rate of return on OPEB plan assets was used to present value the projected benefit payments through the fiscal year ending June 30, 2024 and the Fidelity General Obligation 20-year Municipal Bond Index rate of 3.13%, as of June 30, 2019 (i.e. municipal bond rate), was used to present value the projected benefit payments for the remaining years in the projection.
-A municipal bond rate of 3.62% was used as of June 30, 2018.
-The total present value of projected benefit payments from all years was then used to determine the single rate of return that was used as the discount rate.
-The projection of future benefit payments for all current plan members was until the benefit payments ran out.
+Discount Rate - The discount rate used to measure the total OPEB liability at June 30, 2022, was 4.08%.
+The discount rate used to measure total OPEB liability prior to June 30, 2022, was 2.27%.
+The projection of cash flows used to determine the discount rate assumed that contributions will be made from members and the System at the contribution rate of 1.50% of projected covered payroll each year, which includes a 1.50% payroll surcharge and no contributions from the basic benefits plan.
+Based on these assumptions, the OPEB plan's fiduciary net position was projected to become insufficient to make all projected future benefit payments of current System members by SERS actuaries.